VKCOM/vk-java-sdk/README.md

 ##3.
 Latest release

-The most recent release is 0.2.1, released September 28, 2016.
+The most recent release is 0.3.0, released October 15, 2016.

 To add a dependency on VK Java SDK using Maven, use the following: